jasmine/jasmine.github.io/_tutorials/react_with_browser.md

 eject.
 However, it can help to eject in a separate copy of your application so that you can see how create-react-app configures Webpack and Babel.

-Choose the package managment tool you'll be using:
+Choose the package management tool you'll be using:

 <label>
 	<input type="radio" name="mgr" value="npm" checked>